jaseeverett/TriaxusProcessing/README.md

 # TriaxusProcessing

+NOTE: This is a very basic HOWTO.
+I do intend to write a better one on time, but at the moment there is no time - JDE

 This repo is a compilation of scripts which allow the processsing of LOPC + Triaxus data from the CSIRO MNF.

 The two scripts you will need to worry about are: